-The NMFO oversees the New Mexico Film Production Tax Credit and is responsible for registrations and management, with applications and disbursements managed by the New Mexico Taxation and Revenue Department.
-The tax credit has changed over the last few decades.
+The NMFO oversees the Film Production Tax Credit and is responsible for registrations and management, with applications and disbursements managed by the Taxation and Revenue Department.
+The tax credit has changed several times over the decades.

 A tax incentive for film in New Mexico was first introduced in 2003 at a rate of 15%.
-The rate of the credit has risen over time to a base of 25%, with a maximum amount of 35% - and an additional 5% credit for productions that are shot at least 60 miles beyond the exterior boundaries of Bernalillo and Santa Fe Counties.
+The rate of the credit has risen over time to a base of 25%, with a maximum amount of 40% -- although, as noted, this rate applies against qualifying spend, and the rate against total New Mexico spend averaged 19% over the last four years.
+An additional 10% credit is available for productions that are shot at least 60 miles beyond the city halls of Albuquerque and Santa Fe.
 The rebate can only be used on eligible qualifying expenditure, examples of which include: